 Christina Latouf joined Baruch College in 2008 as its Chief Communications and Marketing Officer.
 Specializing in integrated communications, she leads a team that crafts and implements the College’s identity and market position in support of its brand, strategy and mission.
 Ms. Latouf was formerly an executive director of Time Warner Inc., the world’s largest media and entertainment company, where she built the marketing communications function for the global headquarters.
 She received her M.B.A. from Baruch College’s Zicklin School of Business and her B.A. from New York University.
 Committed to making quality education accessible to all, Ms. Latouf has served on the board of the Beginning with Children Charter School and the city’s Department of Education on a committee devoted to problem solving for charter school leaders.
 Ms. Latouf is also on the advisory committee for the MA in Corporate Communications at Baruch College.

-Myung-Soo Lee is the Interim Dean of the Zicklin School of Business and Professor of Marketing and International Business at Baruch College.
-Interim Dean Lee received his BBA from Chung-Ang University in Seoul, Korea; his MBA degree from SUNY at Albany; and his PhD degree from SUNY at Buffalo.
-Prior to his interim deanship, he served as Chair of Baruch College’s Allen G. Aaronson Department of Marketing and International Business and as Associate Dean for Academic Affairs of the Zicklin School of Business.
+Myung-Soo Lee is Professor of Marketing and International Business at Baruch College.
+Professor Lee received his BBA from Chung-Ang University in Seoul, Korea; his MBA degree from SUNY at Albany; and his PhD degree from SUNY at Buffalo.
+Since Professor Lee joined Baruch College in 1990, he served as Chair of Baruch College’s Allen G. Aaronson Department of Marketing and International Business, as Associate Dean for Academic Affairs, and as Interim Dean of the Zicklin School of Business.
 His research interests are in the field of consumer information search, consumers’ attitude toward advertising, and the interface between marketing and entrepreneurship.
 His work has been published in numerous scholarly journals including the Journal of Consumer Research and the Journal of Marketing Research.
-Interim Dean Lee has delivered marketing seminars to such corporations as KPMG and Northwestern Mutual Insurance Company, as well as to the Midtown Manhattan Small Business Development Center at Baruch College.
+Professor Lee has delivered marketing seminars to such corporations as KPMG and Northwestern Mutual Insurance Company, as well as to the Midtown Manhattan Small Business Development Center at Baruch College.